silverhack/monkey365/docs/authentication/authprompts.md

 </table>
 </center>

-That means that if a user is selecting for example Exchange Online, Purview and SharePoint Online in the -Analysis flag, the user will see multiple authentication prompts.
+That means that if a user is selecting for example Exchange Online, Purview and SharePoint Online in the -Collect flag, the user will see multiple authentication prompts.
 New authentication prompt is needed when the application has its own OAuth Refresh Token and is not shared with other client apps.